HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 Concept testing was focused around a flow depicting the process of report creation.
 It started from a screen collecting report metadata (e.g. Reporting Year/Quarter, whether the report is TANF or SSP-MOE, etc...), went through flat file upload, metadata validation, and a summary of successfully validated files.
 Concepts and areas that we wanted to investigate included:

-- Participant familiary with data points that make up the Header of a flat file, particularly around encryption of Social Security Numbers.
+- Participant familiarity with data points that make up the Header of a flat file, particularly around encryption of Social Security Numbers.
 - Whether participants could correctly identify the names of TANF report sections despite the known variation in what different grantees call them.
 - Whether validation error copy was understood by participants and successful in suggesting an actionable next step.
 - Contextualizing questions around whether participants currently maintain a revision history of their TANF reporting.